soup-bowl/wp-opensim-bridge/readme.txt

 Stable tag: trunk
 License: MIT

-Manage OpenSim grid users via the WordPress user management system.
+Manage OpenSimulator grid users via the WordPress user management system.

 == Description ==
 **This plugin is in early days, so you may experience bugs.
 Please bear with us and report any bugs you come across**

-Manage an individual grid through your WordPress system by making use of the XMLRPC interface baked into OpenSim.
-Once hooked up, this plugin will link up your WordPress users with their OpenSim counterparts, providing a simple user management interface.
+Manage an individual grid through your WordPress system by making use of the XMLRPC interface baked into OpenSimulator.
+Once hooked up, this plugin will link up your WordPress users with their OpenSimulator counterparts, providing a simple user management interface.

 This has been tested with OpenSimulator configured to Standalone mode.
 This users and requires the following admin commands: